CleasbyCode/Tweetable-JPG-PowerShell-Polyglot/README.md

 Alternatively, you can just manually download the image from ***X/Twitter*** (remember to click on the image within the post to fully expand it before saving).

-To run the script embedded with the image using Linux, just enter the following command within a terminal.
+To run the script embedded within the image using Linux, just enter the following command within a terminal.
 There is no need to change the file extension with Linux.

 ```console
 $ pwsh jpws_85681.jpg